Infomedia Ltd (IFM) to Issue Interim Dividend of $0.02 on March 10th

-Infomedia Ltd (ASX:IFM – Get Free Report) declared a interim dividend on Friday, February 23rd, MarketIndexAU reports.
-Investors of record on Sunday, March 10th will be given a dividend of 0.022 per share on Sunday, March 10th.
-This represents a dividend yield of 1.31%.
-The ex-dividend date is Sunday, February 25th.
-This is a boost from Infomedia’s previous interim dividend of $0.02.
+Infomedia Ltd (ASX:IFM – Get Free Report) announced a interim dividend on Friday, February 23rd, MarketIndexAU reports.
+Investors of record on Sunday, March 10th will be paid a dividend of 0.022 per share on Sunday, March 10th.
+This represents a yield of 1.31%.
+The ex-dividend date of this dividend is Sunday, February 25th.
+This is an increase from Infomedia’s previous interim dividend of $0.02.

 The company has a current ratio of 3.77, a quick ratio of 3.14 and a debt-to-equity ratio of 6.80.